Unsupported Browser Detected

 Feeling the pressure

-Among all generations, Gen Xers are surprisingly the least confident in their financial abilities and their financial future.
+Among all generations, Gen Xers are generally the least confident in their financial abilities and their financial future.

-• Covering unexpected expenses: Just over a quarter (28%) are very confident in their ability to pay for unexpected expenses, such as a medical emergency.
+• Covering unexpected expenses: Only 30% are very confident in their ability to pay for unexpected expenses, such as a medical emergency.

 And while they may lack financial confidence, Gen Xers make up for it in other areas.
 They are widely known to be highly educated, resilient, independent, and pragmatic.